micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

 2. Double click on the `configuration.xml` file of your project and go to the `Components` tab.
 3. Filter for `uart` and enable the `r_sci_uart` component.
 4. Go to the `Stacks` tab, then select `New Stack -> Driver -> Connectivity -> r_src_uart`.
+5. *Optional: in order to set P441 and P410 as Tx/Rx first disable SPI1*
-5. Go to the component properties and configure the Tx/Rx pinout:
+6. Go to the component properties and configure the Tx/Rx pinout:

    ![image](.images/Configure_serial.png)

-6. Save the modification using `ctrl + s` and click on `Generate Project Content`.
+7. Save the modification using `ctrl + s` and click on `Generate Project Content`.

 ## UDP transport (FreeRTOS + TCP)